denisnarush/MY/README.md

 **Verifone App Marketplace** <br>
 Google Play or AppStore like market for vendors where use Verifone's terminals. <br>
 __Stack__: HTML, CSS (scss), JS (Angular on Web, IONIC + Codova on custom Verifone Terminal), [Nx](https://nx.dev),  Git (BitBucket), UnitTest (Jest), CI/CD (Jenkins, Gradle) <br>
-__Responsibilities__: Applications Bundle (C.R.U.D., assignment, versioning, whitelisting), Tags Management, Whitelabeling and multitenant (themeing).
+__Responsibilities__: Applications Bundle (C.R.U.D., assignment, versioning, whitelisting), Tags Management, Whitelabeling and multitenant (theming).
 Create and support tool for generation _angular.json_.
 At the beginning of the 2nd release, I was responsible for delivering the Feature as a service structure, CI/CD process Web/Ionic parts, collaboration with parallel teams.
 Conducted regular demos at the end of each iteration.
 Was a "last stand person"

 [**GHX**](https://ghx.com) <br>